fbpx

 • Average daily temp: 76-92° F (24-33° C)

 March: Crowds start building as it’s spring break in the northern hemisphere and people are starting to filter in for the dry season.
-Nyepi, the Hindu New Year, falls in March.
+Nyepi, the Balinese New Year, falls in March.
 It is important to be aware of this date because the Balinese Hindu people celebrate this day with a day of silence.
 For a full 24 hours, everyone (even tourists) is expected to remain indoors and no noise is permitted.
 Beaches and businesses are closed down for the day, including the international airport.
 So this will definitely affect your trip if you are planning to visit Bali in March.

 • Average daily temp: 75-93° F (24-34° C)